HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Design

 \subsection{Adaptive Model Cascading}

 Adaptive model cascading dynamically selects the appropriate model pairs in a cascade given the current demand and latency SLO.
 However, determining both the optimal cascade and resource-allocation plan is NP-hard.
-The search space can be prohibitively large due to numerous model candidates, decision thresholds, model placements, and batch-size choices. \pjn{} addresses this challenge by decomposing the problem into two stages: offline model profiling and online MILP-based resource management.
+The search space can be prohibitively large due to numerous model candidates, decision thresholds, model placements, and batch-size choices. \pjn{} addresses this challenge by decomposing the problem into two stages: offline model profiling (this section) and online MILP-based resource management (\$\ref{sec:resource_management}).

-\textbf{Model candidate selection.} The model pool could contain many variants spanning a broad latency-quality spectrum.
-Exhaustively profiling all combinations is impractical.
-We therefore prune the pool with three heuristic, reproducible rules before any offline benchmarking.
-Figure~\ref{fig:motivation_quality_latency}(\textit{left}) illustrates model selection from a pool.
-Models colored in orange are retained as candidates, while the blue ones are discarded.
-The three heuristic rules are:

-\begin{itemize}[leftmargin=*, nolistsep, noitemsep] \item \textit{Adjacency pruning.} If multiple models exhibit \textit{similar} latency and FID, we retain a single representative and discard the others. \item \textit{Dominance pruning.} If one model \textit{Pareto-dominates} another (no worse in latency and strictly better in quality, or vice versa), we keep the dominating model and drop the dominated ones. \item\textit{Intermediate redundancy.} If a model lies approximately on the \textit{segment} between two other models that are close in latency, we omit it.
-In a two-stage cascade, thresholding between the neighbors can reproduce its trade-off. \end{itemize}
+\textbf{Model candidate selection.} In practice, the model pool is already constrained by user provision, so we do not face an unbounded number of variants.
+However, exhaustively profiling every possible cascade built from these models is still unnecessary.
+We therefore prune the pool with three heuristic, reproducible rules before any offline benchmarking: (1) If multiple models exhibit \textit{similar} latency and FID, we retain a single representative and discard the others; (2) If one model \textit{Pareto-dominates} another (no worse in latency and strictly better in quality, or vice versa), we keep the dominating model and drop the dominated ones; (3) If a model lies approximately on the line segment between two neighbors, we omit it, as a two-stage cascade can reproduce its trade-off by thresholding between the neighbors.
+Figure~\ref{fig:motivation_quality_latency}-\textit{left} illustrates the retained (orange) and pruned (blue) models.
+In our running example, we start with 8 model candidates, yielding 28 two-model cascades and 2800 configurations (10 hardness thresholds and 10 quality thresholds per cascade).
+After pruning 4 models, only 4 remains, yielding 6 cascades and 600 configurations, reducing profiling cost by 79\%.